Things to do

 If you don't fancy cooking for yourself then there is a choice of local establishments to try.

-The Coylet Inn and the Whistlefield Inn are both on the shores of Lock Eck, The Pier Hotel is in Kilmun on the shores of the Holy Loch, The Ardentinny Hotel is on the shores of Loch Long and there is a variety of other hotels, restaurants, and take-aways in the area.
+The Coylet Inn and the Whistlefield Inn are both on the shores of Loch Eck, The Ardentinny Hotel is on the shores of Loch Long and there is a variety of other hotels, restaurants, and take-aways in the area.